Jason Isbell: Personal life

-Isbell married singer-songwriter and violinist Amanda Shires, with whom he had worked on and off for a decade, in February 2013, two days after they finished Southeastern.
-Musician Todd Snider officiated their wedding.
-The couple have a daughter.

-Isbell has a tattoo on the inside of his left arm with a quotation from the lyrics of the Bob Dylan song "Boots of Spanish Leather": “Just carry yourself back to me unspoiled, from across that lonesome ocean.”
+Isbell has a tattoo on the inside of his left arm with a quotation from the lyrics of the Bob Dylan song "Boots of Spanish Leather": "Just carry yourself back to me unspoiled, from across that lonesome ocean."
 He said that the quote "reminds him about the idea of salvaging things", that for him it "evokes the idea of loss as well as learning and growing from the experience".
 During the 2015 Newport Folk Festival, Isbell cited Dylan as a huge influence on his writing.

-Isbell has lived in Nashville, Tennessee, since 2011.
+Isbell is politically left-wing, frequently expressing his support for gun control, abortion rights, policing reform, LGBTQ and transgender rights.
+In one instance of the former, Isbell posted the following to Twitter on the day of the 2019 Dayton shooting: "If you're on here arguing the definition of 'assault weapon' today you are part of the problem.
+You know what an assault weapon is, and you know you don't need one."
+A Twitter user by the name of William McNabb responded to Isbell, asking what he as a "rural American" should use to kill the "30-50 feral hogs" in his yard.
+McNabb's tweet itself soon became an internet meme, with Twitter users widely mocking him for what was perceived to be an absurd hypothetical question that was quizzically worded.

+Isbell performed at the 2024 Democratic National Convention on August 19, 2024.
+He had previously campaigned for Democratic nominee Kamala Harris along with Michael Stipe.